Nervous about starting at RMIT?

 I commit to calling out unacceptable behaviour, and creating a safe, welcoming environment.

-Support for your disability or mental health condition (ELS)
+Support for your disability (ELS)

 Equitable Learning Services (ELS) are here to ensure that all students are included in all aspects of university life.
 We provide assistance about anything related to disability that impacts your study.